philrawlings/netutil/README.md

 # netutil - Network utilities for dotnet

-- Implemented as a console application but with public classes.
+- Implemented as a console application but with public classes for use within another application.

 ## Features